 We have entered into guarantees for which we have not recognized a guaranty obligation in our consolidated balance sheets relating to periods prior to 2003, the effective date of accounting guidance related to guaranty accounting.
-Our maximum potential exposure under these guarantees is \$8.3 billion as of December 31, 2012 and \$9.3 billion as of December 31, 2011.
-If we were required to make payments under these guarantees, we would pursue recovery through our right to the collateral backing the underlying loans, available credit enhancements and recourse with third parties that provide a maximum coverage of \$3.6 billion as of December 31, 2012 and \$4.0 billion as of December 31, 2011.
+Our maximum potential exposure under these guarantees is \$7.3 billion as of December 31, 2013 and \$8.3 billion as of December 31, 2012.
+If we were required to make payments under these guarantees, we would pursue recovery through our right to the collateral backing the underlying loans, available credit enhancements and recourse with third parties that provide a maximum coverage of \$3.1 billion as of December 31, 2013 and \$3.6 billion as of December 31, 2012.

 Derivatives Counterparties.
-For information on credit risk associated with our derivatives transactions refer to "Note 9, Derivative Instruments."
+For information on credit risk associated with our derivative transactions and repurchase agreements refer to "Note 9, Derivative Instruments" and "Note 17, Netting Arrangements."